blocky/attestation-service-examples/coin_prices_from_coingecko/README.md

 ]
 ```

-Notice the `input` section, which contains the parameters for `oracleFunc`,
+Notice the `input` section, which contains the parameters for `priceFunc`,
 specifically the `market` field set to "Binance" and the `coin_id` field set to
 "bitcoin".
 The `secret` section contains the `api_key` field, which you should
 set to your CoinGecko API key.
 Of course, you can change these values to get
 the price of other coins or from other markets.

-Next, we define the `oracleFunc` function:
+Next, we define the `priceFunc` function:

 ```go
 type Args struct {